 "Eddie Would Go" is a phrase that has long carried deep meaning with countless Hawaiians and surfers worldwide.

-The new surf movie is a compelling exploration of the tragic decline and extraordinary re-birth of the Hawaiian culture as personified by a native son whose dynamic life and heroic death served as inspiration to an entire spiritual movement.
+The new surf movie is a compelling exploration of the tragic decline and extraordinary re-birth of the Hawaiian culture as personified by a native son whose dynamic life and heroic death served as an inspiration to an entire spiritual movement.

-Directed by Sam George, and produced by Stacy Peralta and Paul Taublieb, "Hawaiian: The Legend of Eddie Aikau" combines archival imagery, contemporary interviews and meticulously researched historical source material.
+Directed by Sam George, and produced by Stacy Peralta and Paul Taublieb, "Hawaiian: The Legend of Eddie Aikau" combines archival imagery, contemporary interviews, and meticulously researched historical source material.

-The ultimately doomed crew member of the Polynesian voyaging canoe Hokule'a lived an incredible life and his heroic death served as inspiration to an entire spiritual movement.
+The ultimately doomed crew member of the Polynesian voyaging canoe Hokule'a lived an incredible life and his heroic death served as an inspiration to an entire spiritual movement.